 19:12:42 172.16.255.255 GET /default.htm 500 HTTP/1.0

 The Microsoft IIS (Internet Information Server) is another fixed log file format.
 It includes more information than the NCSA Common log format.
-While it records the usual data such as the user’s name, IP address, the date and time when the request took place, it also has additional information - like how long the processing time of the request took (in milliseconds).
+While it records the usual data such as the user’s name, IP address, the date and time when the request took place, it also has additional information – like how long the request’s processing time (in milliseconds).